7 Common Mistakes when Hiring a Virtual Assistant

 Send them a “Welcome Email”, outlining their expected role, and how pleased you are to have them on board, and then assign the first task.

 Something you are confident they’ll complete successfully.
-It should not be too easy nor too difficult to do.
+It should not be too easy and not too difficult to do.
 Be sure to reassure them that you’re available to help if they have any questions.

 Failure to send an engaging welcome email with your initial task is a recipe for disaster.
 Put yourself in their shoes: your new VA might assume you don’t care.